brenthompson2/Compiler-Construction/README.md

 #### Using the Transy Compiler

 On Ubuntu: The Transy Compiler must first be Compiled.
-Then, navigate the terminal to the directory with the `Compiler` executable and type `./Compiler <fileName.transy>`
+Then, navigate the terminal to the directory with the `BRENxCompiler` executable and type `./BRENxCompiler <fileName.transy>`

 Flags: